Waking up in a place of your own with the birds chirping right outside your window is a great feeling.

 Obvious Home Cost: Down Payment

-When you rent an apartment your only costs are an application fee, security deposit, and your first month’s rent.
-With just a few thousand dollars you can be completely moved in and setup in an apartment or rental home.
+When you rent an apartment, your costs are an application fee, security deposit, your first month’s rent, and renters insurance.
+With just a few thousand dollars, you can be completely moved in and set up in an apartment or rental home.

 Those days are gone.
 (This is a good thing!)